How to Choose a Wooden Bed Frame for an Adjustable Mattress

 “I was able to have them (DutchCrafters) make the frame of the bed three inches longer so that when they (the clients) used the mechanical part of it, the bedding stayed in place.”

 It’s easy.
 Just let us know about your adjustable mattress and the Furniture Specialist you are working with can take note of it.
-If you really like a bed that won’t accommodate an adjustable mattress, they can help guide you to a similar one that will.
+If you like a bed that won’t accommodate an adjustable mattress, they can help guide you to a similar one that will.

 Related Posts